Blog Article / 24 July 2017

 Auschwitz Concentration Camp.
 The largest concentration camp in Europe has become a symbol of terror, extermination and martyrdom of millions of people.

 Kalwaria Zebrzydowska.
-The largest European sanctuary from 17th century includes: park, Baroque Basilica, Bernardine Monastery and 42 different chapels.
+The largest European sanctuary from the 17th century includes: park, Baroque Basilica, Bernardine Monastery and 42 different chapels.
 We highly recommend you to visit this place, especially before Easter or in August when the most important religious processions are held.

 9. Poland is a land of castles